-- ^{(In my I Am Why mentorships,]} I was able to develop friendships, discuss my personal accomplishments and struggles, and workshop my skills as a consultant." -Aliyah - Communication is key. ...
-I communicate with people and I expect the person to communicate back to me [with] a level of honesty and honor [xith] a level of honesty and honest - 📁 "I allow my mentor/mentee to set the pace while remembering that this is a professional relationship." -Lauren - "Self-reflection and developing a feedback mechanism can be a skill because there is a lot of listening that happens in a [mentorship]...to help grow the relationship. ...
-[1]t's something you practice, which leads to communication and analytical skills." -Nadia
+"[In my I Am Why mentorships,] I was able to develop friendships, discuss my personal accomplishments and struggles, and workshop my skills as a consultant."
+Alivab skills as a consultant." -Aliyah р "Communication is key. ...
+I communicate with people and I expect the person to communicate back to me [with] a level of honesty and honor [so we can] support each other." -Felicia

+"I allow my mentor/mentee to set the pace while remembering that this is a professional relationship." -Lauren

+"Self-reflection and developing a feedback mechanism can be a skill because there is a lot of listening that happens in a [mentorship]...to help grow the relationship. ...
+[I]t's something you practice, which leads to communication and analytical skills." -Nadia